 The Participation Act regards Dutch citizens that need support on the labour market.
-The purpose of the act is to increase the labour participation.
+The purpose of the act is to increase labour participation.
 In this act, the Social Assistance Benefit is included as well, which financially supports citizens who have little or no income.
 The application process for this specific benefit is arranged by the municipalities.
+An amended Participation Act in Balance was approved in the House of Representatives on 22 April 2025 and will be discussed in the Senate in September 2025.
+The changes relate to more customisation per municipality, more confidence in implementation within a municipality, and a simplification of the rules.

-Self-employed can create their own social security frameworks through, for example, Broodfondsen (Bread funds) and the Arbeidsongeschiktheidsregeling (Occupational Disability Regulation).
+Self-employed professionals can create their own social security frameworks through, for example, Broodfondsen (Bread funds – in Dutch) and the Arbeidsongeschiktheidsregeling (Occupational Disability Regulation).
 Bread funds are collective initiatives of the self-employed to provide each other with temporary sick leave.
-The Occupational Disability Regulationcan be arranged through insurance companies.
+The Occupational Disability Regulation can be arranged through insurance companies.
 A monthly payment ensures financial aid when self-employed are unable to work.
-In contrast to employees in the cultural sector, self-employed artists have to arrange their own pension via, for example, insurance companies or banks.
+In contrast to employees in the cultural sector, self-employed artists are required to arrange their own pension via, for example, insurance companies or banks.

 When self-employed and pregnant, a Dutch citizen can apply for the Maternity Benefit Scheme for the Self-Employed, which consists of financial support for a minimum of 16 weeks.
 The financial aid is not higher than the gross minimum wage.
 New regulations have been implemented in 2019 for paternity leave, but these regulations do not apply to self-employed citizens.